Title: ATOD Specific Series

 6) Old Drugs, New Threats® One of the most dangerous public perceptions is, “I did it when I was a kid and I turned out fine.”
 Fast forward a few decades, and today’s youth drug landscape looks very different.
 Many of the trends filling headlines and flooding social media are in classes all their own.
 Novel and re-imagined products and devices now pose new and evolving threats to teens and young adults.
 While awareness is only part of the solution, addressing these trends requires an informed and engaged community response.
 This session will explore the latest youth drug trends, emerging products and devices, and the ways industry practices and social media are fueling these risks.

-Participants will be able to: 1) Identify current and emerging youth drug trends, including novel and re-imagined products and devices impacting teens and young adults.
+Upon completion of this training the participant will be able to: 1) Identify current and emerging youth drug trends, including novel and re-imagined products and devices impacting teens and young adults.
 2) Describe how drug culture, industry tactics, concealment strategies, and social media marketing influence youth substance use

 Presenter: Melissa Moore